nickjj/manifest-revision-webpack-plugin/README.md

 What if you could easily format the output of the above file so it worked with existing frameworks such as Ruby on Rails?
 Sure, no problem buddy.

+What if you want a custom output format that's not included?
+Again, no problem.
+Just pass in a function as the format option and it will get used.
+This is explained in more detail below in the API section.

 #### Here's what's included